cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ## WLAN-ND-000100
-### Group Title:
-The password configured on the WLAN access point for key generation and client access must be set to a 15-character or longer complex password as required by USCYBERCOM CTO 07-15 Rev1.

 ### Rule Title:
 The password configured on the WLAN access point for key generation and client access must be set to a 15-character or longer complex password as required by USCYBERCOM CTO 07-15 Rev1.